Christian Eriksen

 Eriksen began his senior club career at age 18 in 2010, playing for Ajax, where he won three Eredivisie titles and the KNVB Cup.
-In 2013, Eriksen signed for Tottenham Hotspur in a transfer worth £11 million (€12.45 million), where he was twice named the club's Player of the Year, was voted into the 2017–18 PFA Team of the Year, and later also reached the 2019 UEFA Champions League Final.
+In 2013, Eriksen signed for Tottenham Hotspur in a transfer worth £11 million (€12.45 million), where he was twice named the club's Player of the Year, was voted into the 2017–18 PFA Team of the Year, and later also reached the 2019 UEFA Champions League final.
 In 2020, Eriksen joined Inter Milan in a transfer worth €19.7 million (£16.9 million), and won a Serie A title.

 During a UEFA Euro 2020 match on 12 June 2021, Eriksen collapsed on the pitch after suffering a cardiac arrest; he was given cardiopulmonary resuscitation and was later fitted with an implantable cardioverter-defibrillator.
 He returned to football eight months later with a move to Premier League club Brentford, before transferring to Manchester United the following season.
+At United, he won an FA Cup and EFL Cup before departing the club after the 2024–25 season.

-Eriksen made his senior international debut for Denmark in 2010 at age 18, and has since earned 120 caps, including appearing in five major tournaments; he was also the youngest player at the 2010 FIFA World Cup.
-Eriksen is his country's fifth highest all-time goalscorer, and was named Danish Football Player of the Year a record five times.
+Eriksen made his senior international debut for Denmark in 2010 at age 18, and is currently the nation's record appearance holder with more than 140 caps, including appearing in six major tournaments; he was also the youngest player at the 2010 FIFA World Cup.

 Club career

 Middelfart and Odense

 Born in Middelfart, Denmark, Eriksen followed in the footsteps of his father Thomas when he started playing football in the academy of local side, Middelfart G&BK.
 Eriksen's father was also one of the coaches at the time and in 2004 they helped the youth side finish unbeaten in the local youth championship for the third time in a period of four years.

-The following year, he joined Odense Boldklub who competed in the Danish youth championships and within a year had helped the club to an age-group title.
+The following year, he joined OB, who competed in the Danish youth championships, and within a year had helped the club to an age-group title.
 It was at OB that Eriksen first began showing signs of his technical ability, with his dribbling and free-kick techniques lauded by then-coach, Tonny Hermansen.
 His form at youth level attracted the attention of a number of major European clubs, including the likes of Chelsea and Barcelona.
 Eriksen ultimately underwent trials with both clubs as well as Real Madrid, Manchester United and Milan, but finally decided to move to Ajax, stating, "My first step should not be too big.
 I knew that playing in the Netherlands would be very good for my development.
 Then Ajax arrived and that was a fantastic option."